 Splashing, pouring water, jelly beans, pebbles, listening to the sound of tools against different media and customized sound effects are all part of the auditory experience in sensory play.
 Differentiation can occur in terms of the intensity of the sounds.
 Sound effects provide an optimal form of self-regulation and teaches a cause-and effect relationship, which enhances cognitive functions.

 There is a spectrum of tactile experiences.
 These include, feeling bubbles on the skin, touching objects made of different materials, soft, crispy, rough, smooth, sticky and sandy.
 Manipulating objects of different shapes and sizes.
 Using water, clay, dough, paper, paint, Legos, blocks, tools, grains and food of various textures.

 Children welcome the taste of foods so fruit and vegetable salads provide a treat for taste buds, not to mention the delights from baked products, jelly, and jams.
 The sense of smell is also stimulated from smell of baked cookies, scented crayons, pencils, added scents such as lavender and vanilla to sensory displays.
 Providing children, the opportunity to explore their environment through the senses is the best way to support learning and development.

 Sensory Activities to Provide for Your Child

-Sensory bins or sensory table set up are developmentally appropriate sensory activities for children of all ages.
+Sensory bins or sensory tables are developmentally appropriate sensory activities for children of all ages.
 If you want your child to have the best sensory experiences, to focus, explore, discover and create play opportunities for learning then you need to choose sensory bins for your child’s engagement.